BlueAndGold - Hoops: Notre Dame Leads Nation In Several Key Statistical Categories

 Hoops: Notre Dame Leads Nation In Several Key Statistical Categories

-After back-to-back losses in early December to No. 3 Maryland and Boston College, the outlook on the Notre Dame Men's Basketball season was bleak, but an 88-87 road victory over Syracuse on Saturday gave the program its first conference victory and win on the road.
+After back-to-back losses in early December to No. 3 Maryland and Boston College, the outlook on the Notre Dame Men's Basketball season was bleak, but an 88-87 road victory over Syracuse on Saturday gave the program its first conference victory and win away from Purcell Pavilion.

 Now, the team is riding high as it heads toward the second half of the season.

-Just as important, at least in Mike Brey's eyes, the team won the right way.
+Just as important, at least in Mike Brey's eyes, the team won the right way by and did well in several key statistical categories.
 Against Syracuse, the Notre Dame dished out 26 assists, collected 11 total personal fouls and turned the ball over just eight times.

 "You have these benchmarks in your program that you're trying to emphasize and teach: Being good with the ball, not turn it over and not fouling," Brey said.
 "My guys are going to say to me, 'coach, are we doing okay?
 We're leading the nation in all three.
 Are we getting the message?'"